atharvakokane/atharvakokane.github.io/study.md

  - electric fields and charges (with questions)

 <br />ik it isn't alot but i tried to finish as much as i could.

+## 18th january, friday

+---

+yes, i know. its been a while. well i am back to it. had practicals for a while.

+things i want to complete today:
+ - solutions
+ - electrochemistry

+<br />just done:
+ - tbc.